Daniel-Unah/youtube-wrapped/UI/README.md

 YouTube Wrapped UI

-This project is a sample user interface for a YouTube Wrapped application, built to provide an interactive experience for both logged-in and non-logged-in users.
+This is a sample user interface for a YouTube Wrapped application, built to provide an interactive experience for both logged-in and non-logged-in users.
 The application demonstrates key features such as Google login and personalized analytics for users who are logged in.

 Features